Quick start

 fastai’s applications all use the same basic steps and code:

-In this quick start, we’ll show these steps for a wide range of difference applications and datasets.
+In this quick start, we’ll show these steps for a wide range of different applications and datasets.
 As you’ll see, the code in each case is extremely similar, despite the very different models and data being used.

 Computer vision classification